HimoriK/book/src/ch04-01-what-is-ownership.md

 <span class="caption">Listing 4-2: Assigning the integer value of variable `x`
 to `y`</span>

-We can probably guess what this is doing: “bind the value `5` to `x`; then make a copy of the value in `x` and bind it to `y`.”
+This might be what's happening: “bind the value `5` to `x`; then make a copy of the value in `x` and bind it to `y`.”
 We now have two variables, `x` and `y`, and both equal `5`.
-This is indeed what is happening, because integers are simple values with a known, fixed size, and these two `5` values are pushed onto the stack.
+This is because integers are simple values with a known, fixed size, and these two `5` values are pushed onto the stack.

 Now let’s look at the `String` version: